 I did my usual tour guiding around the city finding fun eats and visual treats.
 I surprised them with scrumptious dinner in the Calgary Tower some 600 feet above ground with a fabulous rotating view as the day turned to night (made the reservation months ahead just in case).
 We also got our grub on in a bank converted to pub, “Bank & Baron,” with fun old details and some preserved spaces chocked full of old history to roam around in – felt like we were in an old western flick.
 Still can’t stop thinking about the hole in the wall we discovered on our stroll called “Dirt Belly” that made me see how quite possible it was to join the Vegetarian side.
 On my quest to find my favorite cookie, macaroons, we discovered a beautiful relaxing indoor park on the top floor of the mall – who would have imagined that?!
 Anything we forgot back home to help us prep for competition could be found walking distance from our hotel at the mall (MAC, Sephora and much more), drug store/convenience store, and Aveda training school (my favorite competition hair spray and a great styled hair cut that cost something like $15CAN!).
 As a matter of fact, we never needed a car except for the end of the night Thursday night when we decided we didn’t feel like walking back through the chilly air, from all the live music venues we had to choose from, so we hopped into an Uber.

-The majority of us chose to stay in the hotel where the competition was held as it is always the most convenient and less stressful option.
+The majority of us chose to stay in the hotel where the competition was held as it is always the most convenient and less stressful option (plus no car fees!).
 Visit my blog, “To stay or not to stay, that is the question.”
-We were very pleased we did as the rooms were fabulous and fabulously priced for a downtown Hyatt, the beds comfortable, and there was even a copper water spout in the room for free filtered drinking water!
-The staff was professional, warm, and able to think on their feet which I appreciated since I attempted to make it challenging for them as I was taking care of multiple rooms under different names – some of the rooms directly with the hotel through the competition’s special pricing and some through the competition organizers as they were awesome about making sure enough rooms were reserved for everyone coming with me.
+We were very pleased we did as the rooms were fabulous and fabulously priced for a downtown Hyatt, the beds quite comfortable, and there was even a copper water spout in the room for free filtered drinking water!
+The staff was professional, warm, and able to think on their feet which I appreciated since I attempted to make it challenging for them as I was taking care of multiple rooms under different names – some of the rooms I booked directly with the hotel through the competition’s special pricing and link on their website and some through the competition organizers directly as they were awesome about making sure enough rooms were reserved for everyone coming with me.
 The hotel coffee shop/convenience store was super helpful in the mornings and for house made power snacks to aid us during the competition.
 Being from the coffee state, we were super impressed and appreciative of their attention to detail while making our various styles of lattes – that can make or break a Washingtonian’s day, ya know?!

 Bonus: We were able to accommodate multiple schedules – some of us flew in Thursday while others were able to fly in after work Friday and still feel like they had a worthwhile trip.
 We were able to fly back home Sunday evening after the workshops and events.
 Flight was cheap!